christytreviranus/Word-Guess-Game/README.md

 ### Additional Information

-Still working out a few kinks with the completed word guess functionality
+Still working out a few kinks with the completed word guess functionality -- Fixed 6/13/2019